betatran3010/bowers-cis-website/design-plan/milestone-1.md

 4. How do you check or confirm if you are on the right track to meet your major requirements?
 What resources do you use or how do you go about doing so?
 5. Recall a recent time you needed to reach out to an advisor in the department.
 How did you go about finding their contact information?

-**After the interview:** This was really helpful.
-Thank you so much for agreeing to speak with me today.
-Have a great day!

 ## Interview Notes
-> **Each team member** should interview at least 3 people from your audience.
-> Take notes and include those notes here.
-Make sure to include a brief description of each interviewee.
-> **Copy the interview questions above into each interviewee section below.**
-> Take notes for each participant inline with the questions.
-You should have about 1 sentence in notes for each question.

 **Aarush**
 **Interviewee 1:**